 Literature & Language

-If you’re passionate about the English language, there are many degree options to consider at Bethel University.
-There are also plenty of hands-on opportunities in our Student Media Center.
+If you’re passionate about the English language, there are many degree options to consider at Bethel University and several opportunities to participate in a variety of student-produced media.

 Pick Your Major

 According to the Bureau of Labor Statistics, the employment of media and communication occupations is projected to grow 6 percent from 2016 to 2026.
 This will result in about 43,200 new jobs as there is a growing demand for media and communications occupations.
 This is due to the need to create, edit, translate, and disseminate information through a variety of different platforms.*

 * BUREAU OF LABOR STATISTICS, U.S. DEPARTMENT OF LABOR, OCCUPATIONAL OUTLOOK HANDBOOK, EXERCISE PHYSIOLOGISTS, ON THE INTERNET AT https://www.bls.gov/ooh/media-and-communication/home.htm

 Bethel’s bachelor of Communication degree major is a 40-hour requirement that expands rhetorical competence and offers high amounts of hands-on experience.
 Students have opportunities to explore interpersonal and intercultural communication, written, visual and oral communication, media production, social media and public relations.

 Flexible Skill Sets